-For now, AssemblyScript is the only language with which you can implement your wrapper.
-In the future, it'll be one of many supported languages that compile to WebAssembly, such as Rust or Go.
+For now, AssemblyScript and Rust are the only languages with which you can implement your wrapper.
+In the future, we will support additional languages that compile to WebAssembly, such as Go.

 If you have experience programming in TypeScript, you'll feel at home with AssemblyScript since the language's syntax is very similar.